brunormsilveira/rds-dataclassification-macie/README.md

 2. Open the [CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=us-east-1) console (us-east-1).
 3. On the Welcome page, click on **Create stack** button.
 4. On the Step 1 - Specify template: Choose Upload a template file, click on **Choose file** button and select the **template.yaml**.
-5. On the Step 2 - Specify stack details: Enter the Stack name as **RDS2MacieDemo**.
+5. On the Step 2 - Specify stack details: Enter the Stack name as **RDS2MacieDemo** and define your MySQL admin password on **DBPassword**.
 6. On the Step 3 - Configure stack options: Just click on **Next** button.
 7. On the Step 4 - Review: Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button.
 8. Wait for the stack get into status **CREATE_COMPLETE**.